ori-sc/ori-sc/README.md

 ██╔══██║██║  ░░░██║░░░██╔══██║██╔══╝░░██╔══██╗██╔══╝░░╚═╝
 ██║░░██║██║  ░░░██║░░░██║░░██║███████╗██║░░██║███████╗██╗
 ╚═╝░░╚═╝╚═╝  ░░░╚═╝░░░╚═╝░░╚═╝╚══════╝╚═╝░░╚═╝╚══════╝╚═╝
-My name is Oriol and I'm a Tech Team Lead Platform Engineering
+I'm Oriol working as a Tech Team Lead Platform Engineer
 ```